backblaze-b2-samples/trino-getting-started-b2/README.md

 ## Prerequisites

 In order to use this repository you need to have [Docker](https://www.docker.com/why-docker) installed to run your service [containers](https://www.docker.com/why-docker).
 Check if you have Docker installed by running `docker --version`.
-If Docker isn't found, please refer to the [install insructions](https://docs.docker.com/engine/install/) and install Docker before trying to run these tutorials.
-If you're on mac or windows, you will just need to install docker desktop.
-If you're on a linux distribution, you will just need to install the docker engine.
+If Docker isn't found, please install Docker before trying to run these tutorials.
+If you're on macOS, Linux or Windows, you can install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Alternatively, if you're on Linux, you can install the [Docker Engine](https://docs.docker.com/engine/).

 ## Layout

 The first level of directories in this repo are generally organized by [connector](https://trino.io/docs/current/connector.html).
-Concepts such as security, clients, or basics will have their own directory as well.
-The second level of directories contain the actual environment and tutorial directories themselves.
-In order to run the environment, you need to be in one of these directories that have a docker-compose.yml file in it.
-The second level of directories contain the actual environment and tutorial directories themselves.
-In order to run the environment, you need to be in one of these directories that have a docker-compose.yml file in it.
+The second level of directories contain the actual environment and documents.
+In order to run the environment, you need to be in one of the directories that has a `docker-compose.yml` file in it.

 ## Helpful Docker commands

-### Start Service
+### Start Services

 `docker compose up -d`

-### Stop Service
+### Stop Services

 `docker compose stop`

-### Clean Service
+### Clean Services

 [cleans images, containers, and network](shttps://docs.docker.com/config/pruning/)